ojitha/ojitha.github.io/_posts/2025-08-03-AWSS3AccessPoints.md

-## Key Benefits of using VPC Endpoints
+## Key Benefits of Using VPC Endpoints

 - **Enhanced Security:** All traffic to the AWS service stays within the Amazon network, reducing exposure to the public internet and potential cyber threats.
 This helps meet compliance requirements for many industries.